7DesignME/7design-logo/README.md

-7design-logo
+7Design Logo
 ============

-7Design logo made by CSS3 and HTML
+Creating HTML and CSS3 logo for 7Design